 - The Utwig are horribly depressed because they accidentally broke their Ultron, which is the most important MacGuffin in the history of their society.
-Of course, there is a quest where you can fix it.
+Although, there is a quest where you can fix it.

-- The Ur-Quan, whose entire civilization was enslaved by tyrannical Hypnotoads and reclaimed their freedom only after a lengthy campaign of mind control-disrupting self-torture.
+- The entire Ur-Quan civilization was enslaved by tyrannical Hypnotoads and reclaimed their freedom only after a lengthy campaign of mind control-disrupting self-torture.
 Small wonder half of them became control freaks and the other half became Omnicidal Maniacs.

-- Also, despite being one of the main enemy species, the geth.
+- Despite being the main enemy species in the first game, the geth.
 In the infancy of their sapience, the quarians attempted to destroy them all simply for having become self-aware.
 Despite the situation, they remained almost depressingly cooperative and friendly to the quarians before the war over Rannoch broke out.
 Even afterwards, they are still more than willing to make peace, but are forced into siding with the Reapers in self-defense because the quarians are trying to exterminate them again.

 - Speaking of the quarians, whether you see them as committing unjustifiable genocide on the geth, or simply trying to stop them before they could turn against their masters in a spat of Wrong Genre Savvy, it's hard to deny that their current lives aren't easy.
 They live on a giant fleet, that has limited resources, and could be crippled by destroying the few liveships they get all their food from, are probably the biggest victims of Fantastic Racism in the series, seen as outcasts and troublemakers by the rest of the galaxy, are blamed for creating the geth (even though every single person actually involved in those events has been dead for centuries), are frequently enslaved, and must spend all their time in their environmental suits or become very sick and possibly die.

 - The drell.
-Even more of an endangered species then the quarians and would have gone extinct altogether if the hanar hadn't come to their aid.
-Unfortunately the environment of the hanar homeworld isn't compatible with drell biology, specifically there's a lot of water vapour in the atmosphere which in drell causes an incurable, progressive and ultimately fatal condition called Kepral's Syndrome which is their leading cause of death.
+Even more of an endangered species than the quarians and would have gone extinct altogether if the hanar hadn't come to their aid.
+Unfortunately the environment of the hanar homeworld isn't compatible with drell biology, the high humidity causing an incurable, progressive and ultimately fatal condition called Kepral's Syndrome which is the leading cause of death among drell.

 - The Krogan are a complicated case.
 They are all infected with a Sterility Plague that has driven them roughly over the Despair Event Horizon as a species, and most of them have given up on fighting honorably and have become bounty hunters and Death Seekers.
-However, the Sterility Plague was released in self-defense by the Turians and Salarians after the Krogan were slaughtering them by the thousands in attempts to conquer the galaxy.
+However, the Sterility Plague was released after the Krogan started a galactic war in attempts to conquer the galaxy.
 So, in a way, they are responsible for the situation they are in.
 Also, the Genophage is designed so that the Krogan can overcome it and survive should they learn to stop fighting.
-However, this trope slowly becomes more straight when it is revealed through talking with Mordin that not only are they culturally behind, they're actually unevolved.
-They were only able to wreak the havoc they did because the Salarians "uplifted" them by giving them space-faring technology that they weren't ready to have to help fight a war for them.
-As Mordin put it, it's like giving nuclear weapons to cavemen (kind of a bad analogy though, since they already had nuclear weapons).
+However, this trope becomes more straight when it is revealed through talking with Mordin that they were able to wreak the havoc they did only because the Salarians "uplifted" them by giving them space-faring technology that they weren't ready to have to help fight a war for them.
 The main reason they were trying to conquer so much was not just out of power-thirst, but because they'd made their homeworld nigh-uninhabitable.
 And in Mass Effect 3 it's revealed that they were on the brink of cultural renaissance before the Rachni Wars.

 - The Mudokons in the Oddworld saga.
 The utter woobieness of the main character as he tries, in his hapless way, to free his fellow woobies from a lifetime of slavery is the main appeal of these games.